aswathyeg/react-experiments/README.md

 # React Experiments

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A collection of React Experiments

 ## Available Scripts